Diabetes bei Katzen

 • Increasing age

-• Obesity
+• overweight

-• Lack of exercise
+• lack of exercise

 • stress

-• Carbohydrate-rich diet
+• carbohydrate-rich diet

 A disease or injury to the pancreas is responsible for type 1 diabetes, in which very little or no insulin can be produced by the body.